-The four members of 1/5th South Lancashire who died during the raid or its bombardment.
-These men (William Barber, Percy Carruthers, Sam Diggle and John Jones) were buried alongside each other in Gorre British and Indian Cemetery.
-Second Lieutenant Henry Pickering, who shot himself on 9 March, lies in a grave a little further along the same row.
+The four members of 1/5th South Lancashire who died during the raid or the bombardment (William Barber, Percy Carruthers, Sam Diggle and John Jones) were buried alongside each other in Gorre British and Indian Cemetery.

 Above and below: Two of the fatalities pension records show they came from Heywood and Swansea respectively.

 Neither Henry Pickering's age, nor his parents’ names and residence, or those of his wife, appear in the register.
 There is no inscription on his headstone.